Machine Learning Detection of Lithium Plating in Lithium-ion Cells: A Gaussian Process Approach: Experimental Validation

 \subsection{Results and Discussion}

-Using voltage–current data collected during CC charging, we trained GP models on the measured $Q(V)$ trajectory and inferred $dQ/dV$ directly from the derivative GP posterior.
-This probabilistic differentiator yields smooth incremental-capacity curves with calibrated uncertainty, enabling robust peak finding under realistic sensor noise.
-Fig. \ref{fig:GPResults} illustrates the full GP-based analysis workflow for several charge-rate/temperature combinations.
+Using voltage–current data collected during charging, we trained GP models on the measured $Q(V)$ trajectory and inferred $dQ/dV$ directly from the derivative GP posterior.
+This probabilistic differentiator yields smooth incremental-capacity curves with calibrated uncertainty, enabling robust peak finding under realistic sensor noises.
+Fig. \ref{fig:GPResults} illustrates the full GP-based analysis workflow.
 The first subplot shows $V(t)$ during CC charge, where increasing C-rate and decreasing temperature shorten charge time due to increased polarization.
 The second subplot maps the data to $Q(V)$ and overlays the GP posterior.
-The third subplot presents the GP-derived $dQ/dV$ (mean and $\pm$95\% credible interval), revealing transient differential peaks that are otherwise obscured by finite-difference noise.
+The third subplot presents the GP-derived $dQ/dV$ (mean and $\pm$95\% credible interval), revealing transient differential peaks otherwise obscured by finite-differencing.
+Post-mortem optical microscopy results are shown in Fig. \ref{fig:PostMortem}, which provides the direct evidence for validating lithium plating.
+For example, the anode tested under 0.4C $10\,^{\circ}\text{C}$ (Fig. \ref{fig:PostMortem}a) exhibits uniform metallic lithium deposits covering the electrode surface, indicating severe plating.
+The anode tested under $25\,^{\circ}\text{C}$ anode (Fig. \ref{fig:PostMortem}b) shows sparse, localized metallic deposits, suggesting mild or onset-stage plating.
+The full microscopy results gave the lithium plating labels in Tab. \ref{tab:results-summary}, which also summarizes all experimental validation results.

-Fig. \ref{fig:GPResults} shows that, across the tested operating conditions, the GP-based $dQ/dV$ analysis reveals a clear separation into two clusters: one cluster exhibits a distinct peak above $4.0~\mathrm{V}$, while the other shows no such peak.
-According to prior studies \cite{ma_operando_2022}, a peak above $4.0~\mathrm{V}$ is the characteristic electrochemical signature of lithium plating.
-Closer inspection confirms that all cases with such peaks correspond to high charging rates under low-temperature conditions—specifically, six cases with charging rates above $0.4C$ and temperatures at or below $10\,^{\circ}\text{C}$.
-In contrast, the cluster without a peak above $4.0~\mathrm{V}$ comprises three cases under moderate charging or temperature conditions: $0.2C$ at $0\,^{\circ}\text{C}$, and $1C$ at $25\,^{\circ}\text{C}$ or $40\,^{\circ}\text{C}$.